 Where can I eat?

 A road trip won’t quite feel like a road trip if you can’t stop at restaurants along your route.
 With that being said, being as safe as possible when dining out will require some additional planning.
 The first thing you’ll need to know is if you’re in a state or a city that allows dine-in customers.
 The best place to look for this information varies from state to state.
-Some states have reopening information available on dedicated pages about the coronavirus, while others are sharing reopening guidelines on their department of health websites.
+The state governments are sharing clear guidelines on their websites.
 It may also be worth calling the restaurant you have in mind ahead of time to find out exactly what precautions the facility is taking to protect against COVID-19.

-While tourism is highly dependent on you eating at restaurants in the places you’re going, if stopping to get your food fix isn’t on your radar you’re best off taking an esky and breakfast or lunch foods that you can eat on the go.
+While tourism is highly dependent on you eating at restaurants in the places you’re going and helping out the locals, if stopping to get your food fix isn’t on your radar you’re best off taking an esky and breakfast or lunch foods that you can eat on the go.
 As for picnic supplies, expect most of your meals to be taken to go.
 A little dishware, some blankets, and a pillow or two can really upgrade a roadside meal.
 If that’s your speed, you’ll need a little roadside washing station too.

 Where can I stay?